cityuseattle/examples-is456/README.md

 # examples-is456

-# cs452-examples
-CS 628 Backend Web Development
+## IS456 Database Systems Management

-Students can find the examples that will be used for their practices in lecture or HOS (Hands-on Skills).
+Students can find the examples that will be used for their practices in lecture, hands-on skills, or practices.
 If you find any mistakes, please contact chungsam@cityu.edu.

-* Module 01 - Cloud Development Environment
+* Module 01 - Enterprise Database Management Systems
-* Module 02 - React Fundamentals
+* Module 02 - Database Architecture and Models
-* Module 03 - React - User Interface
+* Module 03 - Database Queries and SQL Operators
-* Module 04 - React - Interaction and State
+* Module 04 - SQL Joins, Clauses, and Logical Operators
-* Module 05 - React - State & What You Step Outside
+* Module 05 - SQL Operators, Functions, and Subqueries
-* Module 06 - React Router
+* Module 06 - Database Design
-* Module 07 - MongoDB Atlas
+* Module 07 - Storage, Transaction, Big Data, & NoSQL
-* Module 08 - Node, Express, and Express Router
+* Module 08 - Business Intelligence
-* Module 09 - MERN
+* Module 09 - Data Warehouses
-* Module 10 - Authentication
+* Module 10 - Database Connectivity, Web Application, and Blockchain

 ## Resource
 ### Development Environment